arcus/education_modules/omics_orientation/omics_orientation.md

 ### Why study omics?

-While studying single molecules or genetic loci is certainly valuable, biological processes and diseases are generally complicated and are rarely explained by variation in just one component of a system.
-Some diseases and disorders are polygenic (or are due at least in part to contributions from multiple genes), and many are believed to result from changes in gene regulation rather than changes in the genes themselves.
+While studying single molecules or genetic loci is often valuable, biological processes and diseases are generally complicated and are rarely explained by variation in just one component of a system.
+For example, some genetic diseases and disorders are polygenic (due at least in part to contributions from multiple genes), and many are believed to result from changes in gene regulation rather than changes in the genes themselves.
 Furthermore, these variations contribute to individual phenotypes in various ways; genetic background and environment play their own roles!
-In short, there are a lot of moving parts, and studying omics can give researchers a "global" view of biology, which can help explain such things as why some variants cause disease in some individuals and not others, or how the components of a biological system work together to form a whole.
+In short, there are a lot of moving parts, and studying omics can give researchers a "global" view of biology.
+This can help explain such things as why some variants cause disease in some individuals and not others, or how the components of a biological system work together to form a whole.

 ### Quiz: What is omics?